-Our Offtake Agreements with two customers allow those customers to terminate the agreements if specified construction and product delivery requirements are not satisfied.
-For example, under one of these agreements, if Origin 1 had not commenced commercial operation by December 31, 2021 or we had not delivered specified product volume from Origin 1 by September 30, 2022, then we could be required to pay liquidated damages up to an aggregate of \$0.2 million.
+The other Offtake Agreement continues to allow the customer to terminate the agreement and seek liquidated damages if specified requirements are not satisfied.
+For example, under the agreement, if Origin 1 had not commenced commercial operation by December 31, 2021 or we had not delivered specified product volume from Origin 1 by September 30, 2022, then we could be required to pay liquidated damages up to an aggregate of \$0.2 million.
 The customer may also terminate the agreement and any outstanding secured promissory note resulting from an advance payment made to us by that customer will become due immediately.
-The outstanding obligations under that promissory note, together with accrued interest, totaled an aggregate of \$5.3 million and \$5.2 million as of June 30, 2022 and December 31, 2021, respectively.
+The outstanding obligations under that promissory note, together with accrued interest, totaled an aggregate of \$5.3 million and \$5.2 million as of September 30, 2022 and December 31, 2021, respectively.

-The Company believes enforcement of the liquidated damages provisions is not probable and expects to secure amendments to this Offtake Agreement pursuant to its ongoing discussions with the customer.
+The Company believes enforcement of the liquidated damages provision under the foregoing Offtake Agreement is not probable and expects to secure amendments to this Offtake Agreement pursuant to its ongoing discussions with the customer.
 However, the Company cannot guarantee that it will be successful in amending this Offtake Agreement.